Kanrog/website_maker/README.md

 Transform a Google Sheet into a live website in 15 minutes.
 Perfect for projects, portfolios, event promotions, and personal websites.
 No coding, no hosting fees, no complications.

+## What You Get

+- **Edit Like a Spreadsheet** - Update your entire website from Google Sheets
+- **Host for Free** - Deploy on GitHub Pages with zero costs
+- **Go Live Instantly** - Changes appear within seconds
+- **No Technical Skills Required** - Perfect for non-developers
+- **Own Your Content** - Complete control over your site and data

+## What It's Not

+- **Not a Backend Solution** - No user accounts, logins, or databases
+- **Not for Complex Apps** - Limited to static content
+- **Not E-Commerce Ready** - Can't handle transactions or inventory
+- **Requires GitHub** - You'll need a basic understanding of Git

+## Best For

+✅ Quick project showcases and portfolios
+✅ Event websites and landing pages
+✅ Personal brands and online presence
+✅ Static content that doesn't change frequently

+---

+**Perfect if you need a simple, professional website fast.
+Not ideal for complex applications.**

 ## What You Need

 - A GitHub account (free)